ZirixCZ/meetmap/README.md

 > Won third place on the Hradec Králové Hackathon organised by UHK.

 # FriendsHK
-Application that lets you plan trips, share them with friends and have a great time.
+Application lets you plan trips, share them with friends and have a great time.
 Powered by [Data KHK](https://www.datakhk.cz/).

 ### Homepage